scannermobs/SurfacePress/README.md

 ## Acknowledgements

-The author would like to thank Jeremy Englert / NeatlyPressed for the great starter theme that is JointsWP, upon which SurfacePress is based
+The author would like to thank Jeremy Englert / NeatlyPressed for the great starter theme that is JointsWP, upon which Pagoda is based